 Where does the company name have to be displayed?

-You may presume that the company name has to be displayed outside the registered address, however the Regulations do not require the sign to be displayed at a specific place, however “it must be positioned so that it may be easily seen by any visitor to the company’s premises.”
+You may presume that the company name has to be displayed outside the registered address, however, the Regulations do not require the sign to be displayed at a specific place, however “it must be positioned so that it may be easily seen by any visitor to the company’s premises.”

 Importantly, the sign does not need to be on the outside of a building.

-Emily Coltman, chief accountant at FreeAgent, told us “from a practical point of view I have yet to meet anyone who actually does display their company registered office address at their home, and I don’t know if and how Companies House police it.”
+Emily Coltman, the chief accountant at FreeAgent, told us “from a practical point of view I have yet to meet anyone who actually does display their company registered office address at their home, and I don’t know if and how Companies House police it.”

 In a situation where a limited company shares a building with five or more other companies, “each company is only required to display its registered name for at least fifteen continuous seconds at least once in every three minutes.”